 Letters of Recommendation (2 Required)

 Two letters of recommendation in support of the student's application must be submitted.
 You may select a 3rd recommendation, however this is optional.
 The admissions committee puts great weight on concrete letters of recommendation from people who are in a position to judge your potential for successfully completing graduate studies in data science.
-Often these letters reveal strengths and interests that might not be reflected in grades and GRE scores.
 To write the letters you should select people who can tell us about your training and abilities, and about any special talents you might have.
 Recommenders must complete their recommendations online.
 When the applicant registers the recommenders' names in CollegeNet, an email is automatically sent with a link to enter the recommendation online.
 Applicants should check the status of their recommendations on the CollegeNet website status page.
 System tip: When registering your recommenders online, you are not sure of which three recommenders you want to request letters from, just use your name and email address as a place holder.
 Then you can always go back and change the recommenders information later before submitting the application to us.
 If you only register 1 or 2 recommender's, there is no way to add more later.
 Instructions for Submitting Online Letters of Recommendations.

 Statement of Purpose

 The Statement of Purpose gives you an opportunity to tell us about yourself and your reasons for wishing to pursue a graduate degree in Data Science at Michigan.
 You should tell us about your background, motivating influences that aroused your interest in Data Science, and your career goals and objectives.
 If you are currently enrolled in a graduate program elsewhere, you should tell us why you wish to change institutions or degree programs.